(Download Adobe Acrobat Reader to view or print PDF)

 Get Involved in #BrowardCODES

-In 2017/18, BCPS, through its #BrowardCODES initiative, will expand connections between K-12 and computer science career pathways in South Florida in partnership with the Greater Fort Lauderdale Alliance, South Florida Regional TechGateway, and other local businesses.
-TechGateway Day will be a central part of Computer Science Education Week 2017, which takes place December 4 - 11, 2017.
+Through its #BrowardCODES initiative, BCPS has expanded its connections between K-12 and computer science career pathways in South Florida in partnership with the Greater Fort Lauderdale Alliance, South Florida Regional TechGateway, and other local businesses.

 Today’s students are surrounded by technology in their everyday lives, yet few are learning how computers actually work.
 Computer science transforms students from simply users of technology to creators of technology.